JOJ0/discodos/README.md

 In case you don't use command line software much: `disco` is designed like a typical command line utiltiy and thus each option has a short form and a long form.
 For example the help output of the disco main command can be written two ways:

-`disco --help`

-or

-`disco -h`
+`disco --help` or `disco -h`

 another example:

-`disco suggest --bpm 123`

-is the same as

-`disco suggest -b 123`
+`disco suggest --bpm 123` is the same as `disco suggest -b 123`

-Throughout this command reference section, I will mostly use the short forms, but sometimes the long form as well because it's just more self-explanatory.
+Throughout this section, mostly the short forms are used, but sometimes the long forms too because they're just more self-explanatory.

 ### *disco* command